 5. Transfer any hotel points across to Qantas

-Somebody with enough frequent flyer points worth saving has most likely spent time staying in hotels, and may have racked up a small (or large) number hotel loyalty points, which could be converted into Qantas Frequent Flyer points to save the day.
+Somebody with enough frequent flyer points worth saving has most likely spent time staying in hotels, and may have racked up a small (or large) number hotel loyalty points – and those points could be converted into Qantas Frequent Flyer points to save the day.

-Ask your friend if they have at least 2,000 points in Accor’s Le Club scheme, 5,000 points with World of Hyatt (formerly Hyatt Gold Passport), 6,000 points in the Choice Privileges program or 10,000 points with Hilton Honors, IHG Rewards Club or Marriott Rewards.
+This is possible if you have at least 2,000 points in Accor Live Limitless (ALL), 5,000 points with World of Hyatt, 20,000 points in the Choice Privileges program, 10,000 points with Hilton Honors or IHG Rewards, or 3,000 points in Marriott Bonvoy.

-If so, they don’t need to convert their entire stash of hotel points across to Qantas Frequent Flyer – just the minimum amount possible to keep their Qantas account alive.
+If so, you don’t need to convert your entire stash of hotel points across to Qantas Frequent Flyer – just the minimum amount possible, which keeps the Qantas balance alive.

 What about shopping at Woolworths?

-Earning those Qantas points isn't too hard, given the average grocery shop these days, but you also have to select the Qantas automatic points transfer option on the Woolworths Rewards website and wait for the end of every quarter, when at least 2,000 Woolworths Rewards points are needed to have the conversion to Qantas points take place.
+Earning those Qantas Points isn't too hard, given the average grocery shop these days, but you also have to select the Qantas automatic points transfer option on the Everyday Rewards website, before next reaching 2,000 Everyday Rewards points.

-There are plenty of other ways to earn Qantas points without flying and for doing everyday things, such as going to the movies at Hoyts and ordering home delivery via Deliveroo – but we rate the strategies detailed above as among the best, fastest and surest ways to keep that Qantas points balance alive.
+There are plenty of other ways to earn Qantas Points on the ground from everyday activities – such as through Uber and its Uber Rewards program, which awards points on Uber Eats orders – but we rate the strategies above as among the best, fastest, and surest ways to keep any Qantas Points balance alive.